Have you heard the story about the hackers who used a fish tank to steal data from a casino?

 This story is a perfect illustration of the dangers facing businesses and end users embracing IoT.
 It shows that it’s easy to forget to protect devices that don’t appear to have much value to bad actors.
 Especially if your focus is on getting it up and running quickly.

 But those who threaten your data rarely target one single device.
 Instead they’re looking for a weak link.
 A way in.
-As this video explains (from 13:15), it’s possible for a bad actor to break into a security camera at an office or facility.
+As this video explains (watch from 13:15), it’s possible for a bad actor to break into a security camera at an office or facility.
 And once they’re root with that camera, they can more often than not access the wider internal network.
 They can use the camera as a base for other attacks.

 That’s why it’s so important to secure all the connected devices and sensors that form part of the network.
 That could be your smart home or office.
 It could be a power plant, or a hospital.